7 Strategies to Renegotiate a Deal

 4. Give clear rules of engagement

-Sometimes, a renegotiation happens because both parties misunderstood each other during their deliberation.
-Sometimes, it’s also due to the other party playing the ultimate hardball negotiator and not leaving the other side some time to gather their thoughts and think of a counter-offer.
 Whatever the case may be, both parties should have clear rules of engagement during the renegotiation.
 Both parties should keep in mind that there is no need for any bad blood between the two parties during the negotiation.
 As one movie line goes, it’s only business, not personal.

 5. Make sure that the renegotiation is worth everyone’s while

 There is a reason why both parties may agree to a renegotiation.
 It’s because it could be a chance for both parties to present their offers and that you and the other party are hoping for a better deal.
 Renegotiation always takes two to tango and it is always possible to get a win-win situation for both parties.
-The key here is to make sure that offers are more accommodating rather than just be advantageous for one side only.
+The key here is to make sure that offers are more accommodating rather than just advantageous for one side only.

 6. Bring the right people to the table

-There are times when earlier negotiations break down because one or two people from either side are not the best people to talk to during negotiations.
-There will always be people who are either too emotional or too greedy to make concessions with the other.
-Being the case, do you really want to bring the same people during a renegotiation?
+Being the case, do you want to bring the same people during a renegotiation?
 You should already know the answer to that.
-So once a renegotiation is scheduled, it’ll be in your interest (and in the interest of the other party as well) to bring people who can really bring something to the table.
+So once a renegotiation is scheduled, it’ll be in your interest (and in the interest of the other party as well) to bring people who can bring something to the table.

 7. Aim for success and plan for failure